Cleveland man pleads not guilty to murder, serial rape

 Castro is charged with aggravated murder for impregnating Knight between November 2006 and February 2007 and forcing her to miscarry by assaulting her, according to the indictment.

-A police report said Castro, who is being held on an $8 million (5.1 million pounds) bond, caused Knight to suffer repeated miscarriages by starving her and beating her in the abdomen.
+A police report said Castro, who is being held on an $8 million bond, caused Knight to suffer repeated miscarriages by starving her and beating her in the abdomen.

 The charges against Castro cover the period from August 2002, when Knight disappeared, into 2007.
 More charges are possible as the criminal investigation continues, according to Cuyahoga County prosecutors.